spotify/openfeature-swift-sdk/README.md

 Events allow you to react to state changes in the provider or underlying flag management system, such as flag definition changes, provider readiness, or error conditions.
 Initialization events (`PROVIDER_READY` on success, `PROVIDER_ERROR` on failure) are emitted for every provider.
 Some providers support additional events, such as `PROVIDER_CONFIGURATION_CHANGED`.
-Please refer to the documentation of the provider you're using to see what events are supported.
+Please refer to the documentation of the provider you're using to see what events are supported and when they are emitted.

+To register a handler for API level provider events, use the `OpenFeatureAPI` `addHandler(observer:selector:event:)` function.
+Event handlers can also be removed using the equivalent `removeHandler` function. `Client`s also provide add and remove functions for listening to that specific client.
+A `ProviderEvent` enum is defined to ease subscription.

+Events can contain extra information in the `userInfo` dictionary of the notification.
+All events will contain a reference to the provider that emitted the event (under the `providerEventDetailsKeyProvider` key).
+Error events will also provide a reference to the underlying error (under the `providerEventDetailsKeyError` key).
+Finally, client specific events will contain a reference to the client (under the `providerEventDetailsKeyClient` key)

 ### Providers